rhythmgarg33/CryptoCave7/README.md

 # 2. Description

+A web application to keep track of all the cryptocurrencies, view the timely charts, news and add your favourite coins to your watchlist.
+Used HTML, CSS, Material UI, Java Script, React JS and Firebase.

 Number of coins displayed on the home page using pagination- 100

 Trending News and trending coins displayed - 10